segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 > info "Data encryption is currently in public beta"
 > This means that the data encryption features are in active development, and some functionality may change before it becomes generally available.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.
 >
 > During the public beta, data encryption supports event-streaming, cloud-mode destinations.
+Only data fields in `context`, `traits`, and `property` objects can be encrypted.

 ### Configure data encryption for a new destination